 The foot is designed to strike the ground, dissipate the bodies weight as it strikes, the structure is designed to “give” and pronate/flatten in order to shock absorb.
 Then as one rolls forwards with the body over the foot one goes onto the toes and so causes a bend at the big toe joint.
-This bend then tightens the spring ligament under the arch of the foot and so creates tension in the sole of the foot, which stabilises the structure and of the foot and also tensions the ankle joint, which in turn creates an external rotation in the lower limb.
-The rotation stabilises the knee and the stabilisation journeys up the leg to the hip and so creates a better support to the pelvis and lower back.
+This bend then tightens the spring ligament under the arch of the foot and so creates tension in the sole of the foot, which tensions up the leg and into the hip and stabilises the structure of the foot and also tensions the ankle joint, which in turn creates an external rotation in the lower limb.
+The rotation stabilises the knee and the stabilisation journeys up the leg to the hip and so creates better support to the pelvis and lower back.

 When one wears shoes such as Flip flops or Ugg boots the shoe is slopping around on the foot.
 Several things happen:

-2. The second thing that happens is that often the shoes have no grip on the sole and are slippery so to avoid the foot sliding in the shoe the feet start to turn out like “a duck”.
-When this happens the ankle often collapse in and the foot flattens, because the push off in the gait no longer comes across the foot and off of the big toe, but it comes from the sideways push off the inside edge of the ball of the foot.
-The spring ligament cannot be tensioned and so the ankle become lax and the knee is not stabilised either, because when walking there is no bend in the big toe joint.
+2. The second thing that happens is that often the shoes have no grip on the sole and are slippery so to avoid the foot sliding in the shoe, the feet start to turn out like “a duck”.
+When this happens the ankle often collapses in and the foot flattens or pronates because the push-off in the gait no longer comes across the foot and off of the big toe, but it comes from the sideways push off the inside edge of the ball of the foot.
+The spring ligament cannot be tensioned and so the ankle becomes lax and the knee is not stabilised either, because when walking there is no bend in the big toe joint.

 The foot is designed to be used straight on.
 Toes pointing forwards, so that the ligaments can work correctly.
 When this is done the hip stabilising muscles – the gluteus muscles will activate and then control the knee from above and so the leg functions correctly and injury is avoided.